SAP/openui5-docs/docs/Descriptor_for_Applications,_Components,_and_Libraries_be0cf40.md

 	<tbody>
 		<tr>
 			<td> `id` </td>
 			<td>A mandatory attribute that represents the namespace of the project.
-It has to be unique in the environment of your UI5 projects.
-All artefacts which are associated with your project have to be included in this namespace to be available, e.g. Controller, Views, etc.
+It has to be provided in dot notation and must be unique in the environment of your UI5 projects.
+All artefacts which are associated with your project have to be included in this namespace to be available, e.g. Controller, Views, etc. For example, an `id` might look like `mycompany.mynamespace1.mynamespace2`.
+The directory structure is separated by dots, so your artefacts have to be stored in the following folder structure: `mycompany/mynamespace1/mynamespace2`.
+In case of `sap.app/type=application`, the `sap.app/id` corresponds to the `id` of the UI5 component.

  > Note:
  > The ID must not exceed 70 characters.
 It must be unique and must correspond to the component name.